rempsyc/rempsyc/paper/paper.md

 Ideally, one should be able to format the table directly in R, and to export it to Word directly.

 Formatting a table properly in R is already a tedious and time-consuming task, but fortunately several packages take care of this step (e.g., the {broom} or {report} packages, [Makowski et al., 2021/2023](#ref-reportPackage); [Robinson et al., 2022](#ref-broom2022), and there are several others).
 Exporting these formatted tables to Microsoft Word remains a challenge however.
-Some packages do export to Word (e.g., [Stanley & Spence, 2018](#ref-stanley2018reproducible)), but their formatting is often rigid especially when using analyzes or table formats that are not supported by default.
+Some packages do export to Word (e.g., the {apaTables} package [Stanley & Spence, 2018](#ref-stanley2018reproducible)), but their formatting is often rigid especially when using analyzes or table formats that are not supported by default.

 {rempsyc} solves this problem by allowing maximum flexibility: you manually create the data frame exactly the way you want, and then only